MicrosoftDocs/win32/desktop-src/wmformat/iwmdrmlicense-createsecuredecryptor.md

 ---
 title: IWMDRMLicense CreateSecureDecryptor method
 description: The CreateSecureDecryptor method creates a secure decryptor object.
-The secure decryptor differs from the normal decryptor in that it decrypts the content and then re-encrypts it according to the settings specified in the parameters of this method. ms.assetid: 'f3fe8d47-ec7b-4ba5-b5ae-6262cb455ffc'
+The secure decryptor differs from the normal decryptor in that it decrypts the content and then re-encrypts it according to the settings specified in the parameters of this method. ms.assetid: f3fe8d47-ec7b-4ba5-b5ae-6262cb455ffc
+keywords:
-keywords: ["CreateSecureDecryptor method windows Media Format", "CreateSecureDecryptor method windows Media Format , IWMDRMLicense interface", "IWMDRMLicense interface windows Media Format , CreateSecureDecryptor method"]
+- CreateSecureDecryptor method windows Media Format
+- CreateSecureDecryptor method windows Media Format , IWMDRMLicense interface
+- IWMDRMLicense interface windows Media Format , CreateSecureDecryptor method
 topic_type:
 - apiref
 api_name: